-- Infusing significant capital expenditures, through its owners, MENLO, to improve, modernize and increase the capacity of its existing broadband assets; - Use of internally generated cash, in addition to above, to implement area roll outs to expand the Company's fiber footprint and network into Greater Metropolitan Area and surrounding areas; - New products and services in the information technology space to offer services beyond connectivity and to attract new customers to serve the needs of the market; and - Foreign partnership to recapitalize the Company and scale up its broadband business model on a nationwide coverage using the latest state-of-the-art fixed and mobile broadband infrastructure and enter into agreements with the Philippine government, through National Telecommunications Commission to use its nationwide fiber optic assets.
+OUR LITERATURE AND CESSING - Beyond connectivity, to offer new products and services in the information technology (IT) space to attract new customers, serving the needs of the market; - To recapitalize and scale up its broadband business model on a nationwide through domestic or foreign partnership, using the latest state-of-the-art fixed and mobile broadband infrastructure.
+It aims to enter into agreements with private and/or public sector to utilize its nationwide fiber optic assets.